School of Education Graduate Admission

 Non-Degree Seeking Students

-Students who do not meet admission requirements but hold a bachelor’s degree from an accredited institution are eligible to enroll in education courses as non-degree seeking students.
-No financial aid services are provided to non-degree seeking students.
+Applicants who do not meet admission requirements but hold a bachelor’s degree from an accredited institution are eligible to enroll in graduate education courses as non-degree seeking students.
+No financial aid services are provided.
 Teachers seeking recertification credits may enroll as non-degree seeking students.
-One must be admitted to Level 2 in the Teacher Education Program or hold a provisional license and be admitted to the CPLT program in order to enroll in ED 607, 608, 624, 649, 672.
+The following graduate courses are restricted - ED 607, 624, 649, 672 unless the student has a provisional license.
+Please follow up with your advisor.

 Admission Requirements for the Graduate Comprehensive Certificate in Autism Spectrum Disorder